George Ernest Morrison: The Times correspondent

 When the Russo-Japanese War broke out on 10 February 1904, Morrison became a correspondent with the Japanese army.
 He was present at the entry of the Japanese into Port Arthur (now Lüshunkou) early in 1905, and represented The Times at the Portsmouth, New Hampshire, United States, peace conference.
-In 1907, he crossed China from Peking to the French border of Tonkin, and, in 1910, rode from Honan City, Burma, across Asia to Andijan in Russian Turkestan, a journey of 3,750 miles (6,000 km) which was completed in 174 days.
-From Andijan he took a train to St Petersburg, and then traveled to London, arriving on 29 July 1910.
+In 1907, he crossed China from Peking to the French border of Tonkin, and, in 1910, rode from Honan City, Burma, across Asia to Andijan in Russian Turkestan, a journey of 3,750 miles (6,000 km), which was completed in 174 days.
+From Andijan, he took a train to St Petersburg, and then traveled to London, arriving on 29 July 1910.

-Morrison returned to China the next year and, when plague broke out in Manchuria, went to Harbin where there had been success in stemming its spread.
+Morrison returned to China the next year and, when plague broke out in Manchuria, went to Harbin, where there had been success in stemming its spread.
 He wrote a series of articles advocating the launch of modern scientific public health services in China.
-When the Chinese revolution began in 1911, Morrison took the side of the revolutionaries.
+When the 1911 Revolution began, Morrison took the side of the revolutionaries.

 Morrison was a tall and fearless man.
 He had sought adventure, gathering experience and knowledge as he went.
-Polly Condit Smith, who was alongside Morrison during the Boxer uprising, wrote "Although he was not a military man he had proved himself one of the most important members of the garrison, being always in motion and cognizant of what was going on everywhere, and by far the best informed person within the Legation quadrangle.
-To this must be added a cool judgement, total disregard of danger and a perpetual sense of responsibility to help everyone to do his best - the most attractive at our impromptu mess, as dirty, happy and healthy a hero as one could find anywhere."
-Sir Robert Hart, on the other hand, in Peking at the same time as Morrison, regarded him as a lazy, self-indulgent man, intolerant, racist, and unprincipled.
+Polly Condit Smith, who was alongside Morrison during the Boxer uprising, wrote: "Although he was not a military man he had proved himself one of the most important members of the garrison, being always in motion and cognizant of what was going on everywhere, and by far the best informed person within the Legation quadrangle.
+To this must be added a cool judgement, total disregard of danger and a perpetual sense of responsibility to help everyone to do his best – the most attractive at our impromptu mess, as dirty, happy and healthy a hero as one could find anywhere."
+Sir Robert Hart, on the other hand, in Peking at the same time as Morrison, regarded him as a lazy, self-indulgent man—intolerant, racist, and unprincipled.